SpectraLogic/ds3_net_sdk/README.md

 2. Follow the NuGet instructions on [Creating Local Feeds](http://docs.nuget.org/docs/creating-packages/hosting-your-own-nuget-feeds#Creating_Local_Feeds) using the directory that you've created.

-Or you can us Spectra Logic Bintray NuGet repository:
+Or you can use Spectra Logic Bintray NuGet repository:

 To configure the NuGet Visual Studio Extension to use Bintray, you need to add Bintray as another Package.